marcellosicbaldi/Conditional-Face-Generation-with-GANs/README.md

 # Conditional Face Generation

-Generation of faces with specific attributes using Generative Adeversarial Networks (GANs) on CelebA dataset
+Generation of faces with specific attributes using Generative Adversarial Networks (GANs) on CelebA dataset

 ## Model